Kasvit/babbler/README.md

 - [x] Add docker support
 - [x] Add CI/CD
 - [ ] Deploy to Kamal
+- [x] Move flash messages to a new place
-- [ ] Replace font-awesome with heroicon
+- [x] Replace font-awesome with heroicon
 - [ ] Add about me
 - [ ] Add pages for 'My tweets', user profile with his tweets
 - [ ] Add liked tweets